ikeiyke/alx-low_level_programming/README.md

-This section contains more work on pointers, array and strings
+This section contains work on C